National Pool Lifeguard Qualification (with EFAW)

 The EFAW certificate is valid for 3 years from the date of successful completion of the course.

-The NPLQ (and EFAW) covers all elements of Pool Rescue Techniques, Lifeguard Theory, First Aid, CPR and Automated External Defibrillator (AED).
+The NPLQ (with EFAW) covers all elements of Pool Rescue Techniques, Lifeguard Theory, First Aid, CPR and Automated External Defibrillator (AED).
+The course also includes the Emergency First Aid at Work certificate.
 The course is physically demanding and will include swimming to set times, lifting casualties and diving to the deepest part of the pool.

 You are required to bring the following items to the course:

 - Photographic Identification (must be shown to the trainer on the first day of the course)

 - A whistle

 - Pen / pencil

 Some of the days may include water work on more than one occasion and candidates may prefer to bring two sets of towels, shorts and t-shirts.